jsxgraph/moodle-filter_jsxgraph/README.md

 ### JSXGraph and formulas - a filter extension

 To use an JSXGraph board in a formulas question you can use <a href="https://github.com/jsxgraph/moodleformulas_jsxgraph" target="_blank">our filter extension for formulas</a>.
+Its files are already contained in this filter (see [here](libs/formulas_extension)).
-Please note the <a href="https://github.com/jsxgraph/moodleformulas_jsxgraph/blob/master/README.md" target="_blank">documentation</a> of this extension, especially the installation instructions.
+Please note the [documentation](libs/formulas_extension/README.md) of this extension, especially the installation instructions.

 ### JSXGraph and STACK